allenmcao/Mining-Rig-Restarter/README.md

 - `kasa_device_ip` that corresponds to the local IP address of the smart device connected to your rig.
 For IP discovery, check the docs for `python-kasa` [here](https://github.com/python-kasa/python-kasa#discovering-devices)

 ### Optional Fields
-- `smart_strip_plug_name` only if using a Kasa Smart Strip.
-Either this or plug number is required.
+- `smart_strip_plug_name` to search which strip plug to power cycle.
+If using a Kasa Power Strip, either this or plug number is required.
-- `smart_strip_plug_number` only if using a Kasa Smart Strip.
-Either this or plug name is required.
+- `smart_strip_plug_number` refers to the plug number to power cycle.
+If using a Kasa Power Strip, either this or plug name is required.
+### Following fields will be defaulted for each pool:
 - `power_cycle_on_delay` is the time in seconds to delay setting power back on during power cycle.
 Some rigs are more unstablea nd do not turn off fully without waiting, so require a longer delay to safely restart.
+- `time_until_offline` is the time in minutes of unresponsiveness for the rig to be considered offline.
+This is determined by the delta between now and the last seen time (as given by pool API)
 - `status_check_frequency`is the time in minutes for how often main loop runs for this particular rig restarter.
 - `status_check_cooldown` is the time in minutes to wait after restarting a rig
 - `max_consecutive_restarts` is the maximum times a rig can restart in a row before it is deemed unstable.
 The rig-restarter coroutine for that particular rig will be stopped, but other rr coroutines will continue to run.

+## Supported Mining Pools
+1. Flexpool
+    - seems to generally update values every 5-10m, seems to be more if rate-limited
+    - `time_until_offline` is 10m as this is the longest it takes for the API to update
+    - `status_check_frequency` is 5m as this is generally the earliest it can update
+    - `status_check_cooldown` is 10m as this is the latest it would take to update, don't want to reset again
+    - `max_consecutive_restarts` should depend more on the rig instability, but is left at 3 as a baseline